Home » Days » International » Countdown to International Albinism Awareness Day? (2026)

 • Raising awareness about the challenges faced by individuals living with albinism.

-• Promoting a better understanding of albinism.
+• Promoting broader understanding of albinism.

 • Advocating for the rights and dignity of persons with albinism.